MadBomber/htm/docs/guides/mcp-server.md

 **Claude Desktop doesn't show HTM tools:**
 1. Verify the config file path is correct for your OS
-2. Check that the path to `htm_mcp.rb` is absolute
+2. Check that `htm_mcp` is in your PATH or use an absolute path
 3. Restart Claude Desktop completely
 4. Check Claude Desktop logs for errors